raunak96/Github-Jobs-with-React/README.md

 ```
 npm run deploy
 ```
-This first runs predeploy script which builds our project in build folder then deploy script runs
+This first runs predeploy script which builds our project in build folder then deploy script runs.

 4. If using **React-Router**, make sure to write **BrowserRouter** as follows BrowserRouter:
 ```
 <BrowserRouter basename={process.env.PUBLIC_URL}>